irias/bolong/README.md

 when restoring incremental backups:
 - read the new index file.  gives us list of files we will need.  keep of track of the work we still need to do.  once empty, we quit.
 - go through the contents, restore all files the that were added in this version.  if no more work, quit. otherwise, read the next index file and restore all added files that are still in the work list.

+compression:
+we use lz4. it is very fast. ratio isn't always great, but this way we don't have to make it complicated (turning it on/off per type of file), and we never slow the backup/restore down.  native go lib available: github.com/pierrec/lz4

+encryption:
+we don't use pub/priv key stuff. means we would need to keep those keys around, annoying. instead we'll do a passphrase with key derivation. which key derivation function?  pbkdf2, scrypt, hkdf.  pbkdf2. do we need a salt? store it at the front of the index file.

+version
+method
+salt
+iv
+data...

 plan of attack: